SELab-2/OSOC-4/info/user_manual.md

 ##### 8.4.6.1 Filter students
 On the left side of the screen, you can see the filters.

 On the top, there are some general filters.
-The 'only alumni' filter will only show students who have participated to osoc before.
-The 'only student coach volunteers' will only show students who are volunteer to be a student coach.
-The 'only unmatched students' filter will only show students who are not matched to a project yet.
+The `only alumni` filter will only show students who have participated to osoc before.
+The `only student coach volunteers` filter will only show students who volunteered to be a student coach.
+The `only unmatched students` filter will only show students who are not matched to a project yet.

 Under the general filters you see the skills filter.
-You can search skills in the searchbar and choose how many skills you want to see with the 'More' or 'Less' button.
+You can search skills in the searchbar and choose how many skills you want to see with the `More` or `Less` buttons.
 If you select skills in this filters, you will see only student who have at least one of these selected skills.

 Under the skills filter you see the decision filter.
 If you select decisions in this filter, only students whose decision match the selected decisions will be shown.

-On the bottom you see the 'Own suggestion' filter.
+On the bottom you see the `Own suggestion` filter.
 Here you can filter the students on the suggestion you did about them.
-If you enable 'yes', you will only see students who you suggested 'yes' for.
+If you enable `yes`, you will only see students who you suggested `yes` for.

 ##### 8.4.6.2 Search/order students
 On the top of the screen, there is a searchbar to search through the students.
 Next to the searchbar, there is a reset button to make the searchbar empty.
 On the right, there is a dropdown to change the order of the student list.
-You can order the students on their name (A-Z or Z-A) and on the newest/oldest student.
-The newest student is the student who filled in the tally form the most recent.
+You can order the students by their name (ascending or descending) and on the newest/oldest student.
+The newest student is the student who filled in the tally form the most recently.

 ##### 8.4.6.3 Student details
 If you click on a student in the student list, you will see a screen like this.

 ![student details](screenshots/student-details.png)

 On the right side of the screen, you can see the details about this student.
-In this screen, you can make suggestion about this student with the 'Yes', 'Maybe' and 'No' buttons.
-If you are an administrator, you can also send an email to the student with the 'Send email' button.
+In this screen, you can make suggestion about this student with the `Yes`, `Maybe` and `No` buttons.
+If you are an administrator, you can also send an email to the student with the `Send email` button.
 As an administrator it is also possible to make a decision about this student or to delete the student.
 Deleting the student is done by clicking the red garbage can next to the name of the student.
-Making a decision is possible by first editing the dropdown on the right to the desired decision, than you confirm the decision by clicking on 'Confirm'.
+Making a decision is possible by first editing the dropdown on the right to the desired decision, than you confirm the decision by clicking on `Confirm`.
 You can close the student details by clicking the cross in the top right corner of the student details window.

 ##### 8.4.6.4 Send emails
-In the 'students' tab, you can send emails to students in bulk if you are an administrator.
+In the `students` tab, you can send emails to students in bulk if you are an administrator.
-You start by opening the 'send emails' pop-over.
+You start by opening the `send emails` popover.
 If this is opened, you can select students to send an email to by clicking them in the students list.
 Your screen will now look like this:

 ![send emails](screenshots/send-emails.png)

-By clicking the 'Select all' button you can select all the students in the student list.
-By clicking the 'Send emails' button all the selected students will receive a default email about their decision.
+By clicking the `Select all` button you can select all the students in the student list.
+By clicking the `Send emails` button all the selected students will receive a default email about their decision.

 ### 8.5.
 Adding new users
 We've chosen not to go with a classic register and login type of access-control for the application.
 Instead, we work with an invite-system, where an admin must invite new coaches.
 The invite process goes as follows.